libis/steunpunt-omeka-s/modules/Log/README.md

 The logs are [PSR-3] compliant: they can managed by any other tool that respects this standard (see below).
 They can be translated too.

+The error monitoring service [Sentry] is now available as a separate module [Log Sentry].
+It allows to log end user errors and to profile and to trace exceptions, allowing to find issues hard to reproduce quicker.

 Installation
 ------------

 The module uses an external library, [webui-popover], so use the release zip to install it, or use and init the source.

+This module requires the module [Common], that should be installed first.

 See general end user documentation for [installing a module].